 Add in the fact retailers have been expanding the shopping frenzy well into Thanksgiving evening, and you get many people adopting a strong anti-black Friday sentiment.
 Thanksgiving is a time to spend with family.
 If you’re looking to avoid this sad joke of a “holiday,” here are five cheap or free Black Friday alternatives to consider when avoiding this big corporate cash grab.

 1. Holiday craft fairs

-Cities and counties across the country offer holiday craft fairs or markets as an alternative to mall madness.
-Des Moines has a pop-up market day, the Arvada Center for the Arts and Humanities in Colorado hosts a “calm, civilized alternative” to Black Friday, and in Brewer, Maine, you can attend the 40th Annual Thanksgiving Arts and Crafts show hosted by the United Maine Craftsmen.
+Cities across the country offer holiday craft fairs or markets as an alternative to mall madness.
+For example, Des Moines has a pop-up market day, Boulder, Colorado, has several family events, and in Brewer, Maine, you can attend the Annual Thanksgiving Arts and Crafts show hosted by the United Maine Craftsmen.
 There’s even a bluegrass festival in South Carolina during Black Friday weekend.

 2. Visit a state park

 For eight years running, state parks in Virginia organized a campaign to “turn Black Friday green.”

 “With traffic tie-ups, packed stores, horror stories of stampeding people when the doors open; and now major chains actually opening on Thanksgiving to get a jump on Black Friday; We decided that what people really need is the peace and quiet of nature instead of lines and craziness;” says Nancy Heltman, the state parks visitor services director.

 Virginia parks offer hay rides and Christmas stories, trail hiking, geocaching, holiday craft-making, and a Festival of Trees.
 All the events except for the hayride are free, and you just have to pay for parking.